Between the Spark and the Burn: Plot

 Now a rattling unease fills Vi.

-So when she catches a late-night radio show whispering of eerie events in a distant mountain village, she seizes on it - this could be River or Brodie.
+So when she catches a late-night radio show whispering of eerie events in a distant mountain village, she seizes on it, since this could be River or Brodie.
 Vi and Neely's search takes them to frenzied mountain towns, cursed islands, and an empty, snow-muffled hotel.
 They find a girl who's seen the devil, a sea captain's daughter, and a sweet, red-haired forest boy who meets death halfway.
 All the while, Vi's feelings for Neely grow sharper, the stakes higher, and the truth harder to pin down.
 If only Violet knew that while she's been hunting the Redding boys... someone's been hunting her.